Mullins-Lab/Post-finemap_processing/calcs_post_finemap.md

 ## step 2.
 ### count the size of CSs per each finemapped locus
-##input is a merged df with all finemapping results from step 1.
+The input is a merged dataframe with all finemapping results from step 1.

 ```
 library(ggplot2)